FRONT-research-group/SAFE-6G_Chatbot/README.md

-Intent Recognition Model:
+Intent Recognition Model
+This repository contains the code and resources for an Intent Recognition Model built with TensorFlow.
+The model predicts the intent of input text and provides probabilities for various predefined classes.

+Getting Started
+Follow the instructions below to set up and run the project.

 1. Clone the Repository
+First, clone the repository to your local machine:

+bash
+Copy
+Edit
+git clone <repository-url>
+cd <repository-folder>
 2. Create a Virtual Environment
+Set up a Python virtual environment to isolate dependencies:

+macOS/Linux:
+bash
+Copy
+Edit
 python -m venv env
-  source env/bin/activate  # On macOS/Linux
+source env/bin/activate
+Windows:
+bash
+Copy
+Edit
+python -m venv env
-  env\Scripts\activate     # On Windows
+env\Scripts\activate

-4. Install Dependencies
+3. Install Dependencies
+Install the required Python libraries listed in requirements.txt:

+bash
+Copy
+Edit
 pip install -r requirements.txt
 Usage Instructions
 1. Run the Model
-To use the intent recognition model, you can run the Small_bert_intent.py file python Small_bert_intent.py
+To initialize and run the model, execute the Small_bert_intent.py script:

+bash
+Copy
+Edit
+python Small_bert_intent.py
-Running Inference
+2. Running Inference
-To predict intents using the pre-trained model, run the predict_intent.py script.
+To use the pre-trained model for inference:

+Run the predict_intent.py script: bash
+Copy
+Edit
+python predict_intent.py
+Enter a sentence when prompted.
-The script will ask for user input and return the predicted intent and class probabilities. python predict_intent.py
+The script will output the predicted intent and class probabilities.